Bellfalasch/frontend-forum/slides.md

 ## Expert advisor

-Inklud, experts on accessibility in Norway, is here today!
-Joining Team Builders the entire day.
+**Inklud**, experts on accessibility in Norway, is here today!
+Joining **Team Builders** the entire day.

-They'll return one day each week until end of June, to support our teams in Oslo.
+They'll return one day each week until **end of June**, to support our **teams in Oslo**.

 The expert will do a lot of hands-on testing using screen readers, keyboard navigation and other tools.
 As well as discussing WCAG rules and active laws.
+They can also help with the code-part of it.

 The goal is to strengthen our a11y *confidence*, and make our products more accessible in the process.